FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 7. Enter the subdomain you want to use (for example: "play" will redirect "play.example.com").
 Enter "@" if you don't want any subdomain.

-8. Enter the Primary Nameserver domain given in the Falix Domains page into the "Value" field
+8. Enter the Primary Nameserver domain given in the Falix Domains page into the "Value" field.

 9. Leave the TTL as "automatic"